 We are also happy to respond to requests to do training for other groups, in other places.
 We have travelled as far south as Nashville, as far north as Fort St. John, east to New York State and west to Victoria.
-We can easily work with your group to support your training objectives around person centred planning.
+We can easily support your training objectives around person centred planning.
+Below is a typical PATH offering from one of our last sessions!

 Aaron Johannes, Eilidh Nicholson and Laurel Charnetski